mvolkmann/MyUnixEnv/notes/VueNotes.md

   Lifecycle methods are defined at the top of the instance definition object, not defined here.

+- `template`\
+  This is a string of HTML to be rendered.
+  It is an alternative to using a `<template>` element.
+  To spread the content on to multiple lines, surround the string with backticks.

 - `watch`\
   This is an object where
   the keys are the names of data to be watched and